meltano/sdk/docs/implementation/state.md

 will check each record and throw an `InvalidStreamSortException` if unsorted records are detected during sync.

-### Dealing with Unsorted and Differently-Sorted Streams
+### Dealing with Unsorted Streams

 There are some sources which are unable to send records sorted by their replication key, even when there is a valid replication key.
 In these cases, the SDK creates a separate `progress_tracking` object within the state dictionary.
 This is used to track the max value seen for the `replication_key` during the current sync.

-Unlike the replication key tracking for pre-sorted streams, however, this bookmark will be ignored (reset and wiped) for the purposes of resuming a failed sync operation.
+Unlike the replication key tracking for pre-sorted streams, the progress trackers will be ignored (reset and wiped) for the purposes of resuming a failed sync operation.
 Only when the sync reaches 100% completion will those progress markers be promoted to a valid replication key bookmark for future sync operations.

 ### Replication Key Signposts

 Signposts are a feature for incremental streams, where a maximum allowable value or "signpost" is used to prevent the replication key bookmark from advancing beyond the point where all records have been fully synced.
 This is especially important when streams are unsorted, since the presence of _some_ records with timestamps during the sync operation